-When the bootstrap process has completed successfully, your client will be listed at Systems > System List.
+When the bootstrap process has completed successfully, your client is listed at Systems > System List.

-- If you want more control over the process, have to register many clients, or are registering traditional clients, we recommend that you create a bootstrap script.
-For more information, see [ Client-configuration > Registration-bootstrap > ]. - For Salt clients and even more control over the process, executing single commands on the command line can be useful.
-For more information, see [ Client-configuration > Registration-cli > ].
+- If you want more control over the process, have to register many clients, or are registering traditional clients, create a bootstrap script.
+For more information, see [Client-configuration > Registration-bootstrap >]. - For Salt clients and even more control over the process, executing single commands on the command line can be useful.
+For more information, see [Client-configuration > Registration-cli >].